 Malaysia does not have four seasons (spring, summer, winter, autumn), but it has sunny days and rainy days throughout the year.

-Temperature range from a mild 20°C to 30°C average with the highlands experiencing cooler temperatures.
+Temperature ranges from a mild 20°C to 30°C average, with the highlands experiencing colder temperatures.

 Overall, the best time to visit Malaysia for an island holiday is between the dry season months of December and February for Penang, Langkawi, and Pangkor.